 This post may contain affiliate links.
 Please read my disclosure for more information.

-Do you need money for a specific goal?
+Do you need money for a specific goal like a down payment?
 Are you planning on getting married?
 Are you in a panic because your baby is on the way?
-Or perhaps all you need is a solid backup reserve for emergencies.
+Or perhaps all you need is a solid backup reserve for emergencies or to get rid of credit card debt.

 In any case, everyone has a reason for wanting to save money, and while it may seem like a good concept, not everyone can go the extra mile to truly move their savings forward.